torch-core/tep-vault-standard/tep-vault.md

         - MUST include withdrawal fees, ensuring integrators are aware of them.
         - MUST NOT revert due to vault-specific global limits but MAY revert for other conditions that would cause withdrawal to revert.
         - Differences between `convertToAssets` and `previewWithdraw` indicate slippage or other losses.
-        - For multi-asset vaults, SHOULD handle previews via config if needed.
+        - For multi-asset vaults, SHOULD handle previews via `withdrawConfig` if needed.
     - **Input**:
       | Field | Type | Description |
       |------------------|--------------------|-------------|